GSA Shelf Life Management Program

 "The total period of time beginning with the date of manufacture, date of cure (for elastomeric and rubber products only), date of assembly, or date of pack (subsistence only), and terminated by the date by which an item must be used (expiration date) or subjected to inspection, test, restoration, or disposal action; or after inspection/laboratory test/restorative action that an item may remain in the combined wholesale (including manufacture's) and retail storage systems and still be suitable for issue or use by the end user."

-The General Services Administration’s (GSA) Shelf Life Management Procedures are outlined in Federal Standard 793B, Depot Storage Standards.
+The GSA Shelf Life Management Procedures are outlined in Federal Standard 793B, Depot Storage Standards.
 In addition, GSA fully supports DoD shelf life policies contained in DoD 4140.27-M, Shelf Life Management Manual.
 Please review these policy documents and Frequently Asked Questions (FAQ) for more information.
 Send questions to GSA using the contact links shown at the bottom of the page under the section titled “Other Related Hyperlinks.”

 Guidance and direction for Shelf Life Material

 The Department of Defense maintains a website with multiple reference documents regarding shelf life topics.
-If you click on "Policy" in the left column at this site, you will see documents including:
+If you select on "Policy" in the left column at this site, you will see documents including:

 - DoD 4140.27-M, Shelf Life Management Manual